rock117/PortViewer/README.md

 ### 🐛 Reporting Issues
 - Use GitHub Issues to report bugs or request features
-- Include system information (Windows version, Rust version)
+- Include system information (OS version, Rust version)
 - Provide steps to reproduce any issues
 - Screenshots are helpful for UI-related issues